Kaixhin/grokking-pytorch/README.md

 Extra
 -----

-This is an extra section just to add a useful asides.
-Firstly, a note for `torch.multiprocessing`, or even just running multiple PyTorch scripts at once.
-Because PyTorch uses multithreaded BLAS libraries to speed up linear algebra computations on CPU, it'll typically use several cores.
-If you want to run several things at once, with multiprocessing or several scripts, it may be useful to manually reduce these by setting the environment variable `OMP_NUM_THREADS` to 1 or another small number - this reduces the chance of CPU thrashing.
+This is an extra section just to add a few useful asides.

+Memory problems?
+Check the [official docs](https://pytorch.org/docs/stable/notes/faq.html#my-model-reports-cuda-runtime-error-2-out-of-memory) for tips.

 CUDA errors?
 They are a pain to debug, and are usually a logic problem that would come up with a more intelligible error message on CPU.
 It's best to be able to easily switch between CPU and GPU if you are planning on using the GPU.
 A more general development tip is to be able to set up your code so that it's possible to run through all of the logic quickly to check it before launching a proper job - examples would be preparing a small/synthetic dataset, running one train + test epoch, etc.

+A note for `torch.multiprocessing`, or even just running multiple PyTorch scripts at once.
+Because PyTorch uses multithreaded BLAS libraries to speed up linear algebra computations on CPU, it'll typically use several cores.
+If you want to run several things at once, with multiprocessing or several scripts, it may be useful to manually reduce these by setting the environment variable `OMP_NUM_THREADS` to 1 or another small number - this reduces the chance of CPU thrashing.
+The [official docs](https://pytorch.org/docs/stable/notes/multiprocessing.html) have some other notes for multiprocessing in particular.